dickdavis/vbot/README.md

-#verboten: an IRC bot library in Ruby
+#vbot: an IRC bot library in Ruby
 ##Description
-`verboten` is an IRC bot library that aims to be make building and extending IRC bots more efficient.
+`vbot` is an IRC bot library that aims to be make building and extending IRC bots more efficient.
 The `VbotController` class establishes, maintains, and closes the connection to the IRC server, while the `VbotMsgLogic` class contains the controlling logic for responding to messages from the IRC server. `verboten-manager` gets the configuration from a JSON file or interactively from the user.

 ##Quick Guide
-To build a `verboten` bot
+To build a `vbot` bot
-* install `verboten` gem
+* install `vbot` gem
 ```
-gem install verboten
+gem install vbot
 ```
 * implement your methods in a module
 * include the module in a subclass the `VbotMsgLogic` class